+Four people wrote down the events of that EPIC morning.
 In order to get the full story of what happened on the day of Jesus' Resurrection, we need to read all 4 Gospel accounts.
 This post is my humble attempt to combine and harmonize the reports of Matthew, Mark, Luke and John into a single narrative:

 Early Sunday morning, after the Sabbath day of rest was over, a group of women who were followers of Jesus came to his tomb.
 This group included Mary Magdalene; another Mary, who was the mother of James and Salome; and also Johanna.
 They purchased spices and brought them to Jesus' grave to make sure the body was given a proper and respectful burial.
 As they walked along in the twilight before dawn, they wondered how they would move the very large and heavy stone that blocked the entrance to the tomb, but as they arrived at sunrise, suddenly there was a great earthquake, an angel from heaven came like a flash of lightning and rolled the stone away from the tomb.
 They found him sitting there on top of the rock, to the right of the tomb, wearing bright white robes.
 The men guarding the tomb appeared like dead men, either passed out or catatonic with fear.
-The angel told them Jesus had risen from the dead, reminded them of His words, and invited them to look inside the empty tomb, telling them to let the disciples know He would meet them in Galilee.
-At this point, I believe there may have been some running back and forth to the other disciples going on with some of the women actually entering the tomb before and some upon their return.
+The angel told the women Jesus had risen from the dead, reminded them of His words, and invited them to look inside the empty tomb, telling them to let the disciples know He would meet them in Galilee.
+At this point, I believe the women may have run back and forth to the other disciples, with some of the women entering the tomb on the first trip and some upon their return visit.
 At one point, Mary Magdalene, cried out to the disciples that Jesus had been taken and she did not know where.
 Mary, who had carefully watched as Jesus was put in the tomb, now stood outside of it, sobbing that they had taken Jesus and she did not know where they had put him.
 Upon looking inside, Mary Magdalene, the other Mary and Johanna met 2 more angels, all dressed in white with the appearance of young men.
 The angels affirmed that Jesus was alive, reminded the women again of Jesus' own words that He would be resurrected on the 3rd day and sent the women to tell the other disciples the Good News.
 As they ran out, joyful, fearful, excited and astonished, they ran into JESUS and grabbed onto his feet worshipping Him.
 They were not seeing a ghost either, they physically touched his resurrected, corporeal body.
 At first, Mary M. thought he was the gardener, but when Jesus said her name, she recognized him and he had to ask them not to cling to his feet because he had not yet ascended to the Father and was going to.

 Next, while the women ran to the disciples (or ran back to the disciples), the Guards of the tomb gathered themselves up and went to the Jewish leaders who paid them off to tell a lie that the disciples stole the body while they were sleeping.
 It wasn't a very good lie, because if they were sleeping then they would not have known what happened to the body.
-The Jewish religious leaders also promised to bribe Pilate to keep the guards out of trouble if necessary.
+The Jewish religious leaders also promised to bribe Pilate, the governor, to keep the guards out of trouble if necessary.
 Fortunately, both Joseph of Arimethea and Nicodemus were prominent members of the Sanhedrin, and secret followers of Christ.
 As members of the Jewish high council, they were probably aware of these dirty dealings and they are most likely the ones who informed the disciples of the devious deception.
 In future years, other Jewish leaders would come to believe, so they could have told the truth as well.
 Sadly, this lie has caused many Jews through the centuries not to believe in Jesus as their Messiah.

 Later, that same day, Jesus appeared to Peter and Cleopas as they walked the 7 mile road from Jerusalem to Emmaus.
 He explained to them all of the things about Himself in the Scriptures from the first 5 books of Moses and all of the Prophets, affirming the validity of the Old Testament canon of Scripture that is in our Bible today.
 They didn't recognize Him at first, but when He broke bread together with them, they realized it was Jesus and then He vanished into thin air.
 They immediately went back to Jerusalem to the place where the other disciples were gathered together.